meghanwilcox/CSC490Capstone-UNCG-2024/README.md

 # CSC490Capstone-UNCG-2024

 !!
-Current setup has d.sqlite file, will change to AzureMySQL or MySQL once setup is complete.
+Current setup has db.sqlite3 file, will change to AzureMySQL or MySQL once setup is complete.
 Is temporary for now :) !!

 Contributors:
     Meghan Wilcox